10 Mega Ohms To Ohms

 Megaohms (MΩ): A Larger Scale of Resistance

 While ohms (Ω) are the standard unit for resistance, dealing with extremely high resistances often requires a larger unit: the megaohm (MΩ).
 A megaohm is equal to one million ohms (1 MΩ = 1,000,000 Ω).
-This unit is commonly used when dealing with insulators, high-value resistors, and measurements in high-impedance circuits.
+Which means this unit is commonly used when dealing with insulators, high-value resistors, and measurements in high-impedance circuits.
 Think of the resistance of materials like dry wood, plastic, or air; these values are typically in the megaohm range.

 Converting Megaohms to Ohms: A Simple Conversion